 Operating a diverse range of renewable generation

-SSE had 3,326MW of Renewable capacity by the end of March 2014, including its share of joint ventures.
+SSE had 2,975MW of Renewable capacity by the end of September 2016, including its share of joint ventures, with 2,731MW of this in GB.
 The GB portfolio comprised (net):

 - 1,150MW conventional hydro;

 - 900MW onshore wind;